I am a PhD Fellow working on a collaboration project between Erasmus Medical Centre and Harvard T. Chan School of Public Health.

 My research is aimed at disentangling the relationship between technology use and youth psychopathology.
 Specifically, I examine under which circumstances social media use brings benefits or amplifies risks in relation to adolescents' mental health.
 I graduated in Psychology from Erasmus University Rotterdam and subsequently attended an MSc in Psychological Research at the University of Oxford.

 I am in the middle of my PhD at the department of psychiatry, Erasmus MC.
 My research is on trauma and its psychopathological consequences, specifically focusing on adolescents.
 I also care deeply about open science and its practical implications for better scientific inference.

 I am a Dutchified Iranian and Community Guardian.
 My motto in life is “Sharing is Power”.
 I am also pursuing a part-time PhD at Rotterdam School of Management on Scaling the Impact of Cross-Sector Partnerships.
 I run my own company supporting organizations building a coalition of unlikely allies to upscale their impact through a nexus synergistic model.
 I have developed this model based on my 20 years of work experience, PhD research, collaboration with political institutes and civil society organizations.
 My upbringing after the revolution and during the war as well as rebuilding my life in exile have also influenced the design of my synergistic model that I have called “Verbinding”, the Dutch term for inter-connectedness.

 Georgina Aránzazu Dijkstra

-I am a Psychology student with a double major in Philosophy at Erasmus University.
-I am very passionate both about open science and good research practices, as well as their philosophical foundations.
+I am a Psychology student with a double Bachelor in Philosophy at the Erasmus University.
+I am very passionate about both open science and good research practices, as well as their respective philosophical foundations.